1958–59 European Cup

 The 1958–59 European Cup was the fourth season of the European Cup, Europe's premier club football tournament.
-The competition was won by Real Madrid for the fourth time in a row, who beat Reims 2–0 in the final at Neckarstadion, Stuttgart, on 3 June 1959.
+The competition was won by Real Madrid, who beat Reims 2–0 in the final at Neckarstadion, Stuttgart, on 3 June 1959.
+This was Real Madrid's fourth European Cup title in a row.
 The two finalists also competed in the final of the first European Cup in 1956.

-It was the first time that a team from Finland participated.
-Olympiakos, Greece's first ever entrants, withdrew for political reasons before playing their first tie.
+It was the first time that a team from Finland participated, while Turkey's representative returned to the competition in the presence of Beşiktaş.
+They were drawn against Olympiacos, but Greece's first entrants withdrew for political reasons before playing their first tie.

+Also, Manchester United were invited to the competition following Munich air disaster in the previous season, but were not allowed to participate by the Football League, meaning that first walkovers took place in the UEFA organised competition.
+Had they played, England would be first nation in European Cup history to have more than one team in the competition, apart from title holder's association.

+On road to winning the competition Real Madrid faced Atlético Madrid in the semi-finals – the first time a derby match was played in the competition.

+Teams

+A total of 28 teams were placed in the competition bracket, but finally only 26 participated.

 Spain continued to be represented by its runners-up, as its champions Real Madrid had already qualified as holders.
-This is the first time that Rapid Wien and AGF Aarhus failed to qualify for the tournament, while Standard Liége, Heart of Midlothian, Beșiktaș, NK Dinamo Zagreb, Jeunesse Esch, IFK Göteborg, Ards, Petrolul Ploiești, Atlético Madrid, Drumcondra, Polonia Bytom, KB, Schalke 04, Juventus Turin, Wiener Sportclub, Helsingin Palloseura, Wolverhampton Wanderers and DOS made their debut in competition.
+This was the first time that Rapid Wien and AGF Aarhus failed to qualify for the tournament, which made Real Madrid the only club to appear in all four editions of European Cup.
+Wiener Sport-Club, Standard Liège, Kjøbenhavns Boldklub, Wolverhampton Wanderers, Helsingin Palloseura, Schalke 04, Drumcondra, Juventus, Jeunesse Esch, VV DOS, Ards, Polonia Bytom, Petrolul Ploiești, Heart of Midlothian, Atlético Madrid, IFK Göteborg, Beşiktaş and NK Dinamo Zagreb made their debut in the competition.

+All entrants were their respective associations champions, except for KB, Manchester United, Polonia Bytom and Atlético Madrid.

 Preliminary round

 The draw for the preliminary round took place in Cannes, France, on Wednesday, 2 July 1958.
 As title holders, Real Madrid received a bye, and the remaining 27 teams were grouped geographically into three pots.
-The first drawn team in each pot also received byes, while the remaining clubs would play the preliminary round in September.
+The first drawn team in each pot also received bye, while the remaining clubs would play the preliminary round in August, September and October.

 The calendar was decided by the involved teams, with all matches to be played by 30 September.